1ynxy/mesh-net/README.md

 ### protocol

 In order to keep the network structure up to date a distinction must be made between packets which contain game state data, and packets which contain network event data.
 This is achieved using a protocol, or a layer in which the data is wrapped with a header which describes it.
 Examples of protocols include Transfer Control Protocol (TCP) and User Datagram Protocol (UDP).
-Both of these protocols act upon the same layer, and each have their advantages and disadvatages.
+Both of these protocols act upon the same layer, and each have their advantages and disadvantages.

 The User Datagram Protocol is a protocol for communicating datagrams between devices.
 A datagram is a set of information, potentially split into multiple packets, which is broadcast at the target device.
 No response is expected, meaning that this protocol does not open and maintain a connection between two devices.
 The sender does not know if the receiver has received the information, and as such, packet loss can occur.
 Packets can be received out-of-order, or not at all, but they will always contain the correct information.
 More light weight than TCP, and quicker due to the communication not requiring multiple steps, this protocol is often used when packet loss is acceptable and speed is important.
+The Transfer Control Protocol is a protocol for reliable two-way communication of data between multiple devices.
+A connection can be made and maintained, and while this connection is open any data can be sent and received through it.
+No packet loss will occur, and packets will arrive in the correct order.

-The Transfer Control Protocol is a protocol for
+In this use-case it would be best to create a protocol one layer under TCP.
+Reliability of communication is important, as a single lost packet could result in a desynced network image which could cause problems further into development.
+When it comes to developing a protocol there are a number of considerations to be made when designing the header, such as whether it is human readable or not, or whether it is a dynamic or fixed length.
+These options can influence network reliability, extensibility, speed, and efficiency, so it is important to find the correct balance.

 protocol